Anthares101/raptor-blog/content/posts/attacking-wi-fi-networks-with-aircrack-ng/index.md

 1. Both AP and client initialize keys and internal state.
 2. Client provides first half of the PIN.
 3. Client provides second half of the PIN.
-4. AP sends network configuration.
+4. AP sends network configuration, including the network password.

 The AP will send a NACK packet, terminating the process, if the step 2 or 3 fail.
 That allow us to perform a pretty efficient brute force attack: